 Cancer is the sign of home, family, loved ones, gentleness.
 Cancer is the sign of care, sensitivity, mastery of emotion.
 It carries all the wisdom of the Moon as this is its ruler.
 This is what I am supposed to grow into.
 The North Node is where we are going and what we are learning to be, but the South Node is what we come to Earth equipped with already.
 The South Node will always be the opposite of the sign your North Node is in.

 The 9th house is about expansion, spirituality, beliefs, other cultures, places and ideals that differ from your own.
 It's about big picture thinking and distance.
 Travel.
 Experience.
 It is the opposite of the 3rd house, it isn’t the perception you were born with, it’s the perception you develop.
-Having Cancer on the 9th house, the sign of homey, comforting love.
-The sign of care, gentle, slow nurturing.
+Having Cancer on the 9th house, the sign of care, gentle, slow nurturing.
 This is a year that forces a wider perception to include these themes.
-This year has served as a catalyst to force me out of my 'mob boss' past and thrust me into a gentler future.
+This year has served as a catalyst to force me out of my "mob boss" past and thrust me into a gentler future.
 The 9th house year is incredibly humbling because it knocks you on your ass and fundamentally breaks down everything you thought you knew about the world.
 It requires compromise with the 3rd house and forces you into changing your perspective, broadening it.
-This is so contradicting because while this year is, in a larger sense, pulling me closer to gentleness– it does this by waving it my face at a distance.
+This is so contradicting because while this year is, in a larger sense, pulling me closer to gentleness– it does this by waving it in my face from a distance.

 In a 9th house year everything is at a distance from you.
 You reach out for the things that you want and you take a journey.
 You journey to what you want, thinking you’re going from Point A to Point B, but of course you aren’t.